 9 hours from Sydney (880 km)

 The city of Melbourne truly needs no introduction – Australia's former seat of government is one of the richest and most beautiful cities in the modern world.
-Getting there from Sydney involves a relatively simple drive down Hume Fwy and Craigieburn Bypass.
+Getting to Melbourne from Sydney involves a relatively simple drive down Hume Fwy and Craigieburn Bypass.

 European influence permeates throughout Australia, but it is probably most apparent in Melbourne.
 From the domed Flinder Street Station and its multicolored art trams to countless themed restaurants and locales, the city borrows aspects of European culture and makes them its own.